nCine/nCine-site/download-develop.md

 - Sorting of render commands is now stable
   - If two commands have the same material sorting key then a secondary key based on node creation time is used
 - All kind of hashmap and hashset containers can now correctly use `const char *` as key type
+- It is now possible to set the swap interval on all desktop backends with `IGfxDevice::setSwapInterval()`

 ### Fixes